 We no longer are playing the game: I sin, and God forgives me.
 I sin again, and God forgives me.
 I sin again, and God forgives me.
 We may suppose the game will be played in Heaven, but such never will be true of the family of God.
 We must understand clearly that when God speaks of taking away our sins, He does not mean merely forgiving our sins.
 He means removing the sinful acts of our personality.

 There are three sinful acts of our personality: the love of and participation in worldly activities and trusting in the world to satisfy our need for pleasure and security; the various lusts of our flesh; and self-will, self-love, and all the remaining symptoms of our self-centeredness and willful stubbornness.

-The new creation no longer harbors a love for these three forms of rebellion against God, because it is in the image of God.
+The new creation does not harbor a love for these three forms of rebellion against God because it is in the image of God.
 God is not afflicted with these three perversions.
 He is holy!

 For I will forgive their wickedness and will remember their sins no more.
 By calling this covenant “new,” he has made the first one obsolete; and what is obsolete and outdated will soon disappear.
 (Hebrews 8:12,13)

 “Moses” is dead.
 The new covenant has come.
 But does that mean we are free to sin?
 My personal opinion is that numerous Christians think it does.

 My belief is that we of today do not understand the new covenant clearly.
 On the one hand, we say that God sees us through Christ and therefore He does not see our sinful behavior.
 On the other hand, we may be confused about the seventh-day Sabbath.
 Do we observe it or not?
 It appears to be difficult for us to consider the Sabbath commandment as obsolete.
 Isn’t that true?
 It is because we do not understand the new creation, the Christian covenant.